BYOD INTERNET AND LAPTOP AGREEMENT

 - You are prohibited to use your laptop during the school day for games, instant messaging, chat rooms, social media and any other activities that may be

-- Welfare Coordinators and Leader of Learning can confiscate your laptop at anytime.
+- Year Coordinators and Leader of Learning can confiscate your laptop at anytime.

 Students are expected to abide by the generally accepted rules of Internet etiquette.
 These include (but are not limited to) the following: